Working Groups

 - Adequate balance of industry vs. research/public representatives.

-WG1 Biomass availability
+WG1 Biomass resources

 Chair